From 'Pathway to India's Partition', Vol. II, Bimal Prasad, Rajendra Prasad Academy, New Delhi, Manohar, 2009

 Iqbal's sense that the Hindu and Sikh minorities were thwarting the Muslim prerogative in Muslim majority provinces is also visible in these letters.
 In the pre-independence period, Indian provincial legislatures had 'weightages' (or excess representation) provided for minority religious communities: for minority Muslims in Hindu majority provinces and for Hindus and Sikhs in Muslim majority provinces.
+The concept of weightages was upheld by the 1916 Lucknow Pact agreed upon under M.A.Jinnah's tutelage by the Congress and the Muslim League.
 These weightages were probably a contributory factor to the overall situation.
 Such a sentiment as Iqbal expressed, has however had continuous play in the subsequent 75 years as well, most notably after the 1970 Pakistan general elections were held under joint electorates.
 In those elections, the Awami League of East Pakistan won a majority in the Pakistan National Assembly with the contribution of East Pakistani Hindu votes, and this circumstance was deemed to be inimical to Pakistan by its rulers, resulting in military action.

 28th May, 1937

 My dear Mr. Jinnah,